+Introduced by:

-Introduced by: ; Seconded by: • Treasurer or Assistant Tr the Financial Code or hol reasurer in securities authorized by olding funds in inactive time deposits in WHEREAS, investment transact accordance with the provisions 2021 and March, 2021, have been made in stment transactions consummated by the bruary, 2021 and March, 2021 are hereby ATTEST: President Section 5/20/2021 retary
+; Seconded by:

+WHEREAS, Retirement Board Rule No. B-7 provides for the temporary investment of retirement system funds by the Treasurer or Assistant Treasurer in securities authorized by Sections 1350 through 1366 of the Financial Code or holding funds in inactive time deposits in accordance with Section 12364 of the Municipal Utility District Act; and
-DATE:

-May 20, 2021

-MEMO TO:

-Members of the Retirement Board

-THROUGH:

-Sophia D. Skoda, Director of Finance

-FROM:

-Andrea Miller, Controller LF for Andrea Miller

-SUBJECT:
+WHEREAS, investment transactions during February, 2021 and March, 2021, have been made in accordance with the provisions of the said rule;

+NOW, THEREFORE, BE IT RESOLVED that the investment transactions consummated by the Treasurer and included on the attached Exhibit A for February, 2021 and March, 2021 are hereby ratified and approved.

-Statement of Receipts and Disbursements for February 2021
+DATE: May 20, 2021 MEMO TO: Members of the Retirement Board THROUGH: Sophia D. Skoda, Director of Finance 303 FROM: Andrea Miller, Controller LF for Andrea Miller SUBJECT: Statement of Receipts and Disbursements for February 2021